kach/emo.7/README.txt

               Conveys distress or frustration.

+       lel    A  more  sarcastic  version  of "lol". "lel" is rarely a typo of "lol". "lel" typically signies that a  comment  was  funny,  but only at the expense of the person who said it.

 NOTE ON PARENTHESES
        The  usage  of  parenthesis-terminated  emoticons  within parenthesized statements merits some discussion.
 There are several possible  conven-